 After a search for better schooling and medical options for McKenna, they settled in Knightdale, North Carolina.
 "It’s like a medical Mecca," Maggie says.
 "And I love the school system.
 She takes riding lessons and ballet classes and she’s in the classroom now where she gets one-on-one ABA [applied behavior analysis] therapy."

 The biggest lesson she’s learned as a parent, Maggie says, is to accept the cards you’ve been dealt, not the cards you hoped for.

 "If all of a sudden you have a special needs kid, you have to mourn the kid that was in your head," she says.
 "I can’t make this child live up to expectations of a fantasy.
 Only when you let that go can you appreciate the child that you’ve been given."

 And the child you’ve been given can be pretty darn amazing.
 Especially if she forces you to sing and dance every day.
 "I’m not always in the mood to jump off the couch and dance around the room to Frozen," Maggie says.
 "Until I see that big smile on her face."

-She’s started to suspect there might be something significant to why McKenna always gravitates toward Anna and not the Frozen sister with the more show-stopping number, “Let It Go.”
-Sure, Elsa is the character that more young girls identify with, but there’s something about Anna that rings true for her daughter.
+She’s suspects there might be significance to why McKenna gravitates toward Anna and not the Frozen sister with the more show-stopping number, "Let It Go."
+Sure, Elsa is the character that more young girls identify with, but there’s something about Anna that rings true for McKenna.

 "For the first time in forever…" begins Anna’s big song.
 "Nothing’s in my way!"